caspergrl/GT-UX-UI-Dec2022-June2023/02-Week/01-lesson.md

 2. Ask "How Might We…?"
 Questions

 ## SLIDE 40
-3. Build a point of view statement
+3. Build a point of view statement... this combines the product (or service), the user, the need and the insight.

 ## SLIDE 41
 4. Combine and complete the problem statement\- You articulate a Problem Statement by combining three elements – user, need, and insight.